gertscha/dotfiles/scripts/README.md

 These scripts install the apps that are configured with the respective stow package.
 The nerdfonts script is standalone.

+All the install scripts assume a Debian based distribution.

 `basic.sh` is assumed to have been run before any other scripts.

 # Desktop apps from Appimages